keshavr7/basketstack/README.md

 1. Bring the stack up (ensure `DEBUG` is `True` in `app.ini`)
 ```
 make up/local
-# Code mounts ensures hot reloading for web and celery containers
+# Code mount ensures hot reloading for web and celery containers
 ```

 2. In a separate terminal, start the React dev server